FNNDSC/pfdo/README.rst

     "<path>": [<"filesToProcess">]

 to only those paths and files that are relevant to the operation being performed.
-Two filters are understood, a ``fileFilter`` that filters filenames that match any of the passed search substrings from the CLI ``--fileFilter``, and a ``dirFilter`` that filters directories whose leaf node match any of the passed ``--dirFilter`` substrings.
+Two filters are understood, a ``fileFilter`` that filters filenames that match any of the passed search substrings from the CLI ``--fileFilter``, and a ``dirFilter`` that filters directories whose leaf nodes match any of the passed ``--dirFilter`` substrings.
+Note that the filter is applied to the _leaf_, i.e. terminal directory node!

 The effect of these filters is hierarchical.
 First, the ``fileFilter`` is applied across the space of files for a given directory path.
 Each comma separated token is used as a substring search across the file name - in any order.
 The token search is by default a logical OR operation.
 Thus, a ``--fileFilter`` of ``png,jpg,body`` will filter all files that have the substrings of ``png`` _OR_ ``jpg`` _OR_ ``body`` anywhere in their filenames.
 This operation can be changed to a logical AND with a ``--fileFilterLogic AND`` - in which case a ``--fileFilter aparc,mgz,aseg`` will filter all files that contain ``aparc`` _AND_ ``aseg`` _AND_ ``mgz`` in their names.
 Note that mixing boolean logic is not supported at this time.